 LL.M. in Competition Law

-This upcoming year will see a major improvement.
-From now on, the programme in competition law will be jointly organised with the University of Liège (ULg) and Saint-Louis University (USL-B).
+From now on, the LL.M. programme in competition law will be jointly organised with the University of Liège (ULg) and Saint-Louis University (USL-B).
 Students who pass their exams and dissertation will receive an ‘Interuniversity Certificate in Competition Law’, which is worth 32 credits.

 The Brussels School of Competition (BSC) was established in 2010 under the auspices of FEB and became a private foundation in 2015.
 Its competition law and economics programme has gone from strength to strength owing to the high demand for training in this field, which is of strategic importance for companies.
 The courses will also continue to be held at the FEB conference centre, bringing the programme into contact with the world of business.